johannes-gilbert/sap-jco-server-example/README.md

 DATA(rfc_destination) = VALUE rfcdest( ).
 rfc_destination = 'MY_JCO_SRV'.

-* Define the URI that should be called from the JCo server.
+* Define the URL that should be called from the JCo server.
 So
 * to say this is just some data that is handed to the FM.
 DATA(url) = |https://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/os/schemas/edm.xsd|. "https://server/path/to/resource|.

 DATA(payload) = ||.
 DATA(msg) = VALUE char255( ).

-* Call the FM remotely and hand the data (iv_uri), but
+* Call the FM remotely and hand the data (URL), but
-* also retrieve the result (ev_response_payload).
+* also retrieve the result (RESPONSE_PAYLOAD).
 CALL FUNCTION 'Z_SAMPLE_ABAP_CONNECTOR_CALL'
   DESTINATION rfc_destination
   EXPORTING